 The project also aimed at building a productive community by enhancing their skills in recycling household and agricultural waste, helping participants contribute to their household production, providing more job opportunities, and enhancing social cohesion among members of the local community.
-197 investing in expanding green spaces, and infrastructur e intervention carried out by
+197 improving the participatory development of green infrastructure for the less economically advantaged areas of Amman.